 - 6. The aim of HSBIs is to ensure compliance of a vessel with the WCPFC Convention and all applicable WCPFC CMM obligations. - 7.
 A key function of an authorised inspectors during a HSBI is to identify potential misreporting, unreported transhipment, under reporting or record keeping errors. - 8.
 Inspectors conducting HSBI activities can detect and confirm species on board at the time of inspection.
 They can do this by comparing the information in catch documents with a visual check, count or estimation of catch on board. - 9.
 The purpose of quantifying catch is to verify what is declared on the log sheets is what is on board the fishing vessel.
 It is an important tool for Inspectors to assess if the catch is being recorded accurately, and in line with the relevant WCPFC CMMs. - 10.
-The use of catch quantification during HSBI activities can assist with assessing compliance with vessel licensing and reporting obligations, including to: - verify catch reporting/ catch log data - estimate total catch held on the vessel
+The use of catch quantification during HSBI activities can assist with assessing compliance with vessel licensing and reporting obligations, including to: - verify catch reporting/ catch log data - estimate total catch held on the vessel - assist a risk assessment for a more extensive sampling i.e. Port inspection. - 11.
+The general aim of catch quantification is to: - measure the hold as accurately as possible to calculate the total hold space - estimate the area of the hold filled with fish to estimate tonnage of fish - compare estimated tonnage with the amount of fish recorded in the fishing logbook - determine if non-compliances can be linked to tonnage inconsistency.

-&lt;sup>2 Catch refers to the target, bycatch or non-bycatch species.
+3 Catch refers to the target, bycatch or non-bycatch species.

-&lt;sup>3 Catch documents can include logbooks, log sheets, observer reports, transhipment declarations, captain's notes, engineers' reports - both electronic or written.
+4 Catch documents can include logbooks, log sheets, observer reports, transhipment declarations, captain's notes, engineers' reports - both electronic or written.

-- assist a risk assessment for a more extensive sampling i.e. Port inspection. - 11.
-The general aim of catch quantification is to: - measure the hold as accurately as possible to calculate the total hold space - estimate the area of the hold filled with fish to estimate tonnage of fish - compare estimated tonnage with the amount of fish recorded in the fishing logbook - determine if non-compliances can be linked to tonnage inconsistency. - 12.
-This is an initial estimate so you can check it against the logbook to identify any discrepancies.
+- 12. This is an initial estimate so Authorised Inspectors can check the logbook to identify any discrepancies.
 If discrepancies are found: - this may inform or call for a more accurate approach, such as a port inspection or unload/offload, within the framework provided by WCPFC CMMs - inform the flag State and request an enquiry into the vessel.